TinyBlueRobots/MongoDBQ/README.md

 ### Optimistic completion

-Greater performance can be achieved by dequeueing batches, using `autoComplete`, and reversing the completion by calling `message.Fail()` for those that raise an error.
+Greater performance can be achieved by dequeueing batches, using `autoComplete`, and reversing the completion by calling `mongoDBQ.Fail(message)` for those that raise an error.
 Ensure this occurs within the expiry window if you're using TTLs.